gasparka/thesis/docs/conversion.rst

 However, these tools only make use of the very basic dataflow semantics of VHDL language, resulting in complex conversion process and typically unreadable VHDL output.

+The design choices done in the process of Pyha design have focused on simplicity.
+The conversion process of Python code to VHDL is straight-forward as the synthesis tools are already capable of elaborating sequential VHDL code.
+This work contributes the object-oriented VHDL desing way that allows defining registers in sequential code.
+Thanks to that, the OOP Python code can be simply mapped to OOP VHDL code.
+Result is readable (keeps hirarchy) VHDL code that may provide an bridge for people that already know VHDL.

 Sequential, Object-oriented style for VHDL
 ------------------------------------------